Pine Street Elementary School

 Pine Street Elementary School is a public elementary school located at 500 South Pine Street in Spartanburg, South Carolina.
-It serves children from kindergarten through fifth grade and is part of Spartanburg County School District No. 7.
+It serves children from kindergarten through fifth grade and is part of Spartanburg County School District 7.
 Its school building, constructed in 1928–29, is a prominent local example of Beaux Arts architecture, and was listed on the National Register of Historic Places in 2016.
 It is the oldest continuously operating school in Spartanburg County.

-Fine Arts

-Pine Street Elementary is accredited with one of the best fine arts programs in the state of South Carolina.
-Its fine arts staff includes Susan Woodham, Dance; Lori Patterson, Music; Jessica King, Music; Sarah Kate Scott, Visual Art; and Matt Smith and Mary Nicholson, Drama.

 Odyssey

 Pine Street Elementary is part of District 7's odyssey program for the gifted and talented.